"Why do some people consider converting to Judaism?"

-Once this journey of Jewish exploration and learning has begun, each seeker will make the individual choices that best suit his or her life.
-Some will choose to convert shortly after their learning process begins, while others will begin the process and take more time to make a final decision.
-Some people convert to become part of a Jewish family and to raise Jewish children, many after living in a Jewish family for years.
-Others choose to remain a non-Jewish member of a Jewish family, sometimes still participating fully in Jewish life.
+The conversion process is self-paced and open-ended.
+Once this journey of Jewish exploration and learning has begun, each seeker will make the individual choices that best suit their life.
+Some people make the decision to convert shortly after their learning process begins, while others take more time to make a final decision.
+Some people are motivated to convert because they are part of a Jewish family and are raising or plan to raise Jewish children.
+Some people choose to convert after living in a Jewish family and participating in Jewish activities for years.

 Centuries ago, Jews engaged in proselytizing, particularly during the Greco-Roman period of Jewish history.
 At that time, thousands of non-Jews living in Asia Minor embraced Judaism, but the destruction of the Roman Empire and mortal threats against Jews who sought converts marked the end of such efforts.

 Judaism is an open religion that readily encourages and welcomes those who turn to it for fulfillment and guidance in meeting life’s challenges.
 In recent years, Reform congregations - and the Reform Jewish community as a whole - have taken a more active approach to seeking out people who might choose to become Jews.
 At the same time, Judaism respects the religious beliefs of others, as well as the convictions of those who choose no religion.

 "How do I know if Judaism is right for me?"